 Above all, we work with our clients to take the fear and anxiety out of the process.
 Together, we create a plan that will produce the right results.

 It is a long-standing misunderstanding that you can only file a REAC appeal if the result increases the score to the next tier.
 REAC Appeals frequently discuss local code and ownership issues.
 It can also be an excellent way to let REAC know of issues with their process.

-Appeals on REAC Inspections are not reviewed with the REAC Inspector who completed the inspection.
-The technical review or database adjustment REAC Appeal is a process that is done by reviewing documentation and photographs only.
+The REAC Inspector who completed the inspection is not part of the appeals process.
+The technical review or database adjustment REAC Appeal is a process that reviews documentation and photographs only.

 No. Damage caused or related to tenant behavior is not considered a condition outside of the owner’s control, which would not make it eligible for a database adjustment.
-No conditions on your REAC report are eligible for appeal because of tenant involvement unless it can be verified with a police report to show the issue occurred within 48 hours of the REAC inspection; the police report would verify that it is a condition outside of the owner’s control.
+Tenant behavior or involvement is not typically part of a REAC appeal.
+However, in some cases, a police report can be utilized to justify a condition beyond the owner’s control.